fzankl/dotnet-10-azure-migration-path/README.md

 ```

 If you do want to apply them: `resource_group_name`, `name_prefix` and `location` are required everywhere and have no defaults; `infrastructure/containerapp` additionally requires `container_image`. `src/OrderFunctions/local.settings.json.example` has to be copied to `local.settings.json` and filled in before running the function app locally.

+## A note on how this was written

+The code in this repository was written with AI assistance.
+The inventory script was reviewed and run against a live tenant before publishing; the Terraform and application samples are read-and-diff material for the article, not a deployable solution.